maxwell-01/MaxAndHannahPortfolio/max-hannah-portfolio-nextjs/README.md

 ﻿## Portfolio

-A portfolio website to display software desgined by Hannah and build by Max.
-Built with Next JS using Contentful as a headless CMS.
+A portfolio website built with Next JS using Contentful as a headless CMS.
+The key objective of this site was to demonstrate the ability to build a custom front end that uses data from a CMS.
+The CMS input needed to be flexible, ie a non-technical user should be able to rearrange content in contentful and optionally include sections and the front-end should mirror this.

+Please see the '[Things I would do differently](#things-i-would-do-differently)' section at the bottom of this readme for more info.

 ## Contentful

 Objects are defined in contentful.
-If you change or add a model you must update the type models in this project.
-Download an update of the types from contentful:
+If you change or add a model in Contentful you must update the type models in this project.Download an update of the types from contentful:

 `generateContentfulTypes SPACE_ID ACCESS_TOKEN -o importedContentfulApiTypes.d.ts`

 The space ID and access token can be found by:

 1. Logging into Contentful [here](https://app.contentful.com/spaces/)
 2. Navigating to `Settings` (top right) and select `API Keys`
 3. Copy the `Space ID` and `Content Delivery API - access token`

 A file called 'importedContentfulApiTypes.d.ts' will be saved to the project root.
 This file contains the types all user generated models in the contentful space and can be used to update this projects types.
 You will find this projects types at: `src/types/ContentfulTypes.ts`

 Please note: this file contains many `<any>` types which have been replaced in `src/types/ContentfulTypes.ts`, don't overwrite these unknowingly.

 Take what you need from the file and delete it to save from accidentally referencing its exports.
+Update the internal types and mappers stored in `types` and `mappers`.

 ## Setup

 The following are required before you can run the application:

-* Open the `.env.local` file at the root of the project and populate the keys, see above for Contentful info.
+-   Open the `.env.local` file at the root of the project and populate the keys.
+Request keys from repo own if you dont have them.

 ## Running the application locally